Archipelago

 - 1Check the Horn-Igerøy ferry schedule before booking.
 Igerøy ferry quay lies at the end of county road 839 and is the gateway to Vega from the mainland.

-- 2Helgeland lies south of 62°N, so the cod minimum size is 40 cm and halibut fishing is closed outside the 21 April–19 December season.
+- 2Helgeland lies north of 62°N, so the cod minimum size is 44 cm outside 4 nautical miles and 55 cm inside, and halibut is closed 20 December–20 April (minimum 84 cm, maximum 200 cm).

-- 3Remember the export quota: 15 kg of fish or fish products per person from a registered tourist fishing business, with only one withdrawal every seven days.
+- 3Remember the export quota: 15 kg of fish or fish products per person from a registered tourist fishing business, up to two times per calendar year.

 Frequently asked questions about Vega Brygge